-The amygdalae, situated equally in both brain hemispheres, are an almond-shaped (amygdala is derived from the Greek for “almond-like”) grouping of nuclei, approximately one-inch long and located just a few inches from each ear – inward and in a direction toward the forehead.
+We actually have two amygdalae, situated equally in both brain hemispheres.
+They’re located just a few inches from each ear – inward and in a direction toward the forehead.

-Enter the work of Wil Cunningham (Ohio State University) and Tobias Brosch (New York University), detailed in a paper soon to be published in the journal Current Directions in Psychological Science.
+Enter the work of Ohio State University’s Wil Cunningham and Tobias Brosch from New York University.
+Their paper is soon to be published in the journal, Current Directions in Psychological Science.

 So why the misconception?

-Behind the scenes, the little almond-shaped wonder processes events (and directs indicated action) related to what we care about at any given moment.
+Okay, behind the scenes our little almond-shaped wonder processes events and directs indicated action related to what we care about at any given moment.

-So, sure, it’ll activate when we’re scared out of our wits.
+So, sure, it’ll activate when it senses danger.
 But it also gets to work when we’re in the midst of non-threatening – even warm and fuzzy – circumstances.

 Now, here’s what I find especially interesting and hopeful about the work of Cunningham and Brosch.
 In suggesting the amygdala isn’t solely about fear, they’re telling us our definitions of all emotions are likely too rigid.

 In my mind, that opens the door to understanding what emotions truly are.
-And that can only lead to more effective interventions for the fallout of those that are troublesome.
+And that can only lead to more effective interventions.

 Oh, one other point.
 The work of Cunningham and Brosch suggests the amygdala isn’t fully responsible for emotion.
 According to Cunningham, “Emotion is going to be distributed across the brain.”

-So that poor amygdala, taking hits for all sorts of fear and misery.
-It appears as though it was misjudged!
-And making things right can only bring hope and comfort to those enduring the mood and anxiety disorders.
+So that poor amygdala, not getting credit for anything besides fear and misery.
+It appears as though it was misjudged.
+And making things right will bring hope and comfort to those enduring the mood and anxiety disorders.

 And now you know.

-Would you like to read more chipur articles on the biology of depression, anxiety, and bipolar disorder?
+Would you like to read more Chipur mood and anxiety disorders info and inspiration articles?
 Well, dig right in.